 U – Understand that God has given you the power to resist the temptation.
 The power of God’s Spirit and the support of others can help us make right choices sexually.
 Only God’s Spirit can give the power we need to live in a way that honors him.
 And it’s good to involve friends who share your faith in Christ as you seek to flee these temptations.
 Text or call to let them know what’s going on and ask for prayer and encouragement.

 N – Nip temptation before it turns into sin.
 Examples include turning off your phone when you’re tempted to use it to view porn, or choosing not to be alone if you’re facing temptation with your boyfriend or girlfriend.

-5. Verse 18 says that one reason to live differently in our sexuality is that sexual immorality is sin against our own bodies.
+5. Verse 18 says that one reason to live differently about sex is that sexual immorality is sin against our own bodies.
 How does knowing that sexual immorality hurts you rather than helps you motivate you to live differently?

-6. Verse 19 says another reason to live differently in our sexuality is that we belong to God.
+6. Verse 19 says another reason to live differently in our sexual choices is that we belong to God.
 Explain what you think this means in your own words.

-7. Verse 20 says another reason to live differently in our sexuality is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
+7. Verse 20 says another reason to live differently about sex is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
 What difference does it make in our sexual choices that we’ve been bought with a price, the price of Jesus giving his life for us?

-8. In contrast to what God says, how does our culture encourage us to see sexuality?
+8. In contrast to what God says, how does our culture encourage us to see sex?